Humid subtropical climate: Australia

-The humid subtropical climate zone predominantly lies in eastern Australia, which begins from the coastal strip of Mackay, Queensland and stretches down to the southern coast of Sydney, where it transitions into the cooler, oceanic climates.
+The humid subtropical climate dominates a few major cities in Australia, namely Sydney, Brisbane, and the Gold Coast.
+This climate zone predominantly lies in eastern Australia, which begins from the coastal strip of Mackay, Queensland and stretches down the coast to just south of Sydney, where it transitions into the cooler, oceanic climates.

-From Newcastle, approximately 200 km northeast of Sydney, the Cfa zone would extend to inland New South Wales, excluding the highland regions (which have an oceanic climate), stretching towards Dubbo to the northwest and Wagga Wagga to the south, ending at the New South Wales/Victoria border (Albury–Wodonga).
+From Newcastle, approximately 200 km northeast of Sydney, the Cfa zone would extend to inland New South Wales, excluding the highland regions (which have an oceanic climate), stretching towards Dubbo to the northwest and Wagga Wagga to the south, ending at the New South Wales/Victoria border (Albury-Wodonga).
 To note, these places would have characteristics of the semi-arid and/or Mediterranean climates.
 Furthermore, the inland Cfa climates generally have drier summers, or at least summers with low humidity.

 Extreme heat is more often experienced in Sydney than in other large cities in Australia's Cfa zone, especially in the western suburbs, where highs over 40 C are not uncommon.
 Frost is prevalent in the more inland areas of Sydney, such as Richmond.
 Average annual rainfall in the Sydney region ranges between 800 and 1200 mm.

 There is usually a distinct summer rainfall maximum that becomes more pronounced moving northwards.
 In Brisbane, the wettest month (February) receives five times the rainfall of the driest month (September).
 Temperatures are very warm to hot but are not excessive: the average maximum in February is usually around 29 C and in July around 21 C. Frosts are extremely rare except at higher elevations, but temperatures over 35 C are not common on the coast.

 North of the Cfa climate zone there is a zone centred upon Rockhampton which extends north to the Köppen Cwa classified climate zone of the Atherton Tablelands region.
 This region has a very pronounced dry winter period, with often negligible rainfall between June and October.
 Winter temperatures generally only fall slightly below 18 C, which would classify the region as a tropical savanna, or Aw, climate.

 Annual rainfall within Australia's humid subtropical climate zone can reach as high as 2000 mm in coastal locations and is generally 1000 mm or above.
-The most intense 2-3 day rainfall periods that occur in this coastal zone however are the outcome of east coast lows forming to the north of a large high pressure system, there can be great variation in rainfall amounts from year to year as a result of these systems.
-As an example Lismore which lies in the centre of this zone, the annual rainfall can range from less than 550 mm in 1915 to more than 2780 mm in 1950.
+The most intense 2–3 day rainfall periods that occur in this coastal zone however are the outcome of east coast lows forming to the north of a large high pressure system.
+There can be great variation in rainfall amounts from year to year as a result of these systems.
+As an example at Lismore which lies in the centre of this zone, the annual rainfall can range from less than 550 mm in 1915 to more than 2780 mm in 1950.

+The climate of Lord Howe Island and Norfolk Island to the east of Australia is also Cfa, as is the climate of the Kermadec Islands to the northeast of New Zealand.
+Strong Pacific influences on these islands prevent extreme heat despite very mild winters.